 Here are a few ideas to get this started:

 Keep a garden journal together.
-Draw pictures, write journal entries and take notes.
+Draw pictures, write journal entries, and take notes.
 These will become a treasure in themselves.

 Find a family recipe to cook together that features one of the vegetables or herbs you’re growing.
 If one doesn’t exist, create one together and prepare it regularly.
-These sensory memories will stay with your child a lifetime.
+These sensory memories will stay with your child for a lifetime.

 Use your garden area as a place for other activities: read in the garden or have a picnic lunch there.
 Set up a nearby bird oasis complete with a feeder and bath.
 Take a bird identifier book out and learn the names of the birds who visit the garden.
 The more time children spend in the garden, the more memories are made and the deeper the bond becomes.
 Never mind the fun!